luizhlelis/typesense-playground/doc/README.md

 ## Conclusion

-`Typesense` has been turning a nice alternative to search engines like Algolia and ElasticSearch.
+`Typesense` has been turning into a nice alternative to search engines like Algolia and ElasticSearch.
 Its simple server setup and intuitive API turns the navigation much easier.
 For the current example, I used CURL to interact with `Typesense` Server directly, but there are many [clients and integrations](https://github.com/typesense/typesense#api-clients) developed in your favorite language.

 Now, I want to know your opinion, if you're using `Typesense` in production [let the community knows](https://github.com/typesense/typesense/issues/140)!
-If you got until here and liked the article content, let me know reacting to the current post.
+If you got here and liked the article content, let me know by reacting to the current post.
 You can also open a discussion below, I'll try to answer it soon.
 On the other hand, if you think that I said something wrong, please open an issue in the [article's github repo](https://github.com/luizhlelis/typesense-playground).
-Thanks!